by Joseph F. Baugher

 You may have heard a lot about derivatives in the financial market in recent months.
 Here’s what I have learned about them.

 Basically, a derivative is a risk-shifting agreement, the value of which is derived from the value of an underlying asset, sometimes just called the underlying.
-The underlying asset on which a derivative is based can be just about anything that has an economic value at a given time, or even anything whose value or state has an effect on the economy..
-It can be some sort of financial asset such as a commodity (e. g. an equity (stock), a residential mortgage, commercial real estate, a loan, a bond, or agricultural products) or it can be an index (e.g., interest rates, exchange rates, stock market indices, consumer price index (CPI)), even other items such as weather conditions.
+The underlying asset on which a derivative is based can be just about anything that has any sort of an economic value at a given time, or even anything whose value or state has some kind of effect on the economy..
+It can be some sort of financial asset such as a commodity (e. g. a stock, a residential mortgage, commercial real estate, a loan, a bond, or agricultural products) or it can be an index (e.g., interest rates, exchange rates, stock market indices, consumer price index (CPI)), even other items such as weather conditions.

 The purpose of this article is to attempt to remove some of the mystery surrounding these fascinating financial instruments.
 The main types of derivatives are options, forwards, futures, and swaps.
 In addition, there are various subtypes of products within each of the categories as described below.